scottsmith93/scottsmith.github.io/_posts/2020-07-23-unsexy-design-work.md

 <p>As a designer, there are 2 main outputs that others will likely expect of you.
 1 is creating designs ready to test with people (only if you’re user centred, gulp) and 2 is creating ‘polished’ stuff which are then ready to be developed.</p>

-<p>You might use tools such as Sketch, Sigma, Principle, Adobe XD or code to produce your designs.
+<p>You might use tools such as Sketch, Figma, Principle, Adobe XD or code to produce your designs.
 The tool here doesn’t really matter.</p>

 <p>What does matter here is the documentation.
 Documentation a person interacting with your service will never see, but will help everyone on the team understand your work and create slicker working within the team.</p>